pfn/iota/Extensions.md

 }

 object CustomExtensions extends TextExt with AnimExt
-// LIMITATION, typeclass traits must be defined in a top-level construct and
+// LIMITATION, typeclass traits cannot be path-dependent! object ExtTypeclasses {
-// cannot be path-dependent
-object ExtTypeclasses {
   trait CanTextViewOnChange[A] {
     def onTextChanged[B](a: A)(handler: => B)